 Previous attempts to achieve this transformation required activated alkynes or strained alkenes.
 The new strategy developed at ICIQ works for an enormous variety of terminal alkynes and a myriad of both disubstituted and trisubstituted alkenes.
 In total, this gold-catalysed reaction was used to synthesize a scope of over 40 different products, all with good yields and excellent enantiomeric ratios.

-Due to the linear geometry of gold(I) complexes and the big size of the gold cation, chiral ligands are usually far away from the reaction centre.
+Due to the linear geometry of gold(I) complexes, chiral ligands are usually far away from the reaction centre.
 Hence, finding the gold catalysts that yield enantioselective transformations is a hard process.
 To do this, Echavarren’s team used CELLEX-ICIQ high throughput facilities to test up to 90 different chiral ligands.
 A family of Josiphos ligands, in particular the digold complex pictured below, gave the best results in terms of yield and enantioselectivity.

 As a proof of concept of the advantages of this transformation, Echavarren’s team used it to prepare anti-tumour agent rumphellaone A in only 9 steps, improving their own previously reported total synthesis.